 Preparation is key.
 For F R E E resources, click HERE.

-Fifteen-year-old SUMMER DARLING and her grandmother have left their home in southern California to fly to the rugged coast of northern Spain, following a crypticnote and pages from a forty-year-old travel diary neither knew existed.
-The answers to a family mystery, Grandma Pat is now certain, lie along the ancient pilgrimage trail called the Camino de Santiago.
+Fifteen-year-old SUMMER DARLING and her grandmother have left their home in southern California to fly to the rugged coast of northern Spain, following a cryptic note and pages from a forty-year-old travel diary neither knew existed.
+Grandma Pat is now certain that answers to a family mystery lie along the ancient pilgrimage trail called the Camino de Santiago.

 To be honest, Summer isn’t all that interested in the journal.
 She’s learned the hard way to view family with suspicion and keep outsiders at arm’s length.
 But Summer will do anything for Grandma Pat, and so she hefts a backpack and sets out for a walk of more than 500 miles.